bonny/WordPress-Simple-History/readme.txt

 ## Changelog

+= 2.5.x (December 2015) =

+- Fixed: No longer assume that the ajaxurl don't already contains query params.
+Should fix problems with third party plugins like [WPML](https://wpml.org/).

 = 2.5 (December 2015) =

 - Added: Category edits are now logged, so now you can see terms, categories and taxonomies that are added, changed, and deleted.
 Fixes for example https://wordpress.org/support/topic/view-changes-to-categories and https://twitter.com/hmarafi/status/655994402037362688.